 For the Engage Therapeutics team, our dedication to the epilepsy community is personal.
 We are parents of children with epilepsy and epileptologists who are tired of feeling helpless when seizures strike.
-We are passionate about providing people with epilepsy and their families with a rescue treatment that will allow them to stop ongoing seizures and prevent the physical and psychological side effects that epilepsy causes.
+We are passionate about providing people with epilepsy and their families with a rescue treatment that will allow them to stop ongoing seizures.

 Gregory T. Mayes

 President, Chief Executive Officer and Founder

 A biopharma leader with more than 20 years of experience in oncology, Greg became involved in the epilepsy community following his teenage son’s epilepsy diagnosis in 2014.
 Leveraging his drug development experience and deep roots in the pharmaceutical industry, Greg founded Engage Therapeutics in 2017 to develop what could be the U.S.’s first seizure rescue inhaler.

 Greg previously served as President of Unigene Laboratories, Inc. and subsequently as Chief Operating Officer of Advaxis Immunotherapies, a New Jersey-based biotech company developing immuno-oncology therapies for patients with hard-to-treat cancers through its bacterial vector system, Lm Technology™.
 He played an integral role in the company’s growth, helping to secure more than $200 million in funding and negotiating partnerships with companies such as Amgen, AstraZeneca and Merck & Co., Inc.